canfielder/DSBA-6190_Proj3_Spark_w_Sagemaker/README.md

 [![CircleCI](https://circleci.com/gh/canfielder/DSBA-6190_Proj3_Spark_w_Sagemaker.svg?style=svg)](https://circleci.com/gh/canfielder/DSBA-6190_Proj3_Spark_w_Sagemaker)

 # Predicting Spam Messages Using SageMaker Spark
 This repo contains the source code for DSBA 6190 Project 3.
-The goal this was to employ a distributed platform towards a task suited to the platform.
+The goal was to employ a distributed platform towards a task suited such a platform.
 I chose the following:

-* __Platform__: Spark (via Sagemaker Spark) on Amazon Sagemaker
+* __Platform__: Spark (via Sagemaker Spark and Pyspark) on Amazon Sagemaker
 * __Task__: Develop a model to identify Spam messages

 # Environment